NikhilMukraj/spiking-neural-networks/README.md

 - [ ] Simulation of working memory
 - [ ] Simulation of psychiatric illness
 - [ ] Simulation of virtual medications
+- [ ] R-STDP based classifier
+  - [ ] Simple encoding of input
+  - [ ] Modifying the bursting parameters to encode more information in input
+    - [ ] Potentially having weights directly calculated/modified from bursting parameters

 ### Lixirnet